Questions to Ask A Seattle Drainage Contractor

 Slope drains allow water to generally take its natural course away from the structure and with the aid of pipes moving down a slope.
 A pipe is installed and then anchored into a small incline where the water will follow gravity through the pipe and away from the structure.
 The pipe can be metal plastic, steel or concrete and will be covered with a sturdy grate to keep people and animals from falling into it.

 Residential drainage systems are a requirement for any home or building as it will prevent flooding, rot, mold, mildew and structural damage from too much water.
 Usually drainage issues can be spotted and then easily remedied.
 Even if water has not pooled or flooding occurs there could still be a slow leak that will cause extensive damage.
 The general rule is that all homes should have a gutter and downspout system in place.
 If additional drainage systems need to be added, then research each one and pick the best option for the home.
-If necessary, consult a professional before installing or having a system installed
+If necessary, consult a local, professional drainage expert before installing or having a system installed.